NotAShelf/tempus/README.md

 ## Features

-- **Progress Visualization** - 4 visual themes with smooth transitions
+- **Beautiful Progress Visualization** - 4 visual themes with smooth transitions
 - **Preset Timers** - Quick access to common timers (pomodoro, breaks, etc.)
 - **Notification Options** - Desktop and sound alerts when your timer completes
+- **Focus Mode** - Full-screen TUI interface with keyboard controls
 - **Minimal Interface** - Clean and elegant design that stays out of your way
+- **Color Configuration** - Honors the NO_COLOR environment variable

 ## Installation